Qualitative vs. quantitative research: what's the difference?

 What’s excellent about quantitative data is that you can easily replicate it.
 Quantitative data collection is relatively easy to do, and so is analysis.
 Since you’re dealing with numbers, it’s typically easier to interpret quantitative data and present your findings to others in a less subjective way.

-It’s human nature to trust numbers.
+Disadvantages: Less flexibility, can’t follow up, may not reflect actual feelings, lacks context It’s human nature to trust numbers.
 We tend to believe they’re concrete.
-Quantitative methods get more attention because it’s easier to tie quantitative measurements to performance metrics and ROI.
-But unfortunately, there are many ways numbers can be unreliable.
+More importantly, quantitative methods get more attention because it’s easier to tie quantitative measurements to performance metrics and ROI.
+Unfortunately, there are many ways in which numbers can be unreliable.
+While numerical data can tell you that there’s a problem, it seldom tells you why.
+Plus, by focusing on numbers only, there’s a risk of missing something.
+Here are some examples where quantitative data isn’t enough information to make an informed decision:

 • A product manager is getting survey data showing that new customers are not satisfied with the onboarding process.
 While she has an idea of what it could be, she’s not sure where to start.